GovTechSG/vault-utils/README.md

 - `ldap_description`: Description of the authentication method.
 - `ldap_path`: Path to mount the authentication on.
 - `1dap` and `ldap_local`: Refer to the playbook and Vault's LDAP documentation on the meaning of the values.

+## Enable File Audit Device

+The `audit-file.yml` playbook enables a file audit device for Vault.

+By default, the playbook assumes the following:

+- The Vault server does not enforce client TLS authentication
+- [Defaults](https://www.vaultproject.io/docs/audit/file.html) for the logging device that are not exposed by the variables below are assumed.

+You will then need to configure the following variables:

+- `token`: A Vault token.
+- `address`: Address of the Vault server for the CLI to connect to.
+- `ca_cert` and `ca_cert_copy`: If `ca_cert_copy` is True, then `ca_cert` is a path on the local computer of the certificate of the CA that signed the Vault server TLS certificate.
+Otherwise, `ca_cert` is the path on the remote server of the certificate of the CA that signed the Vault server TLS certificate.
+- `tls_skip_verify`: If set to True, the Vault CLI will not validate the certificate.
+This is not recommended.
+- `audit_path`: Path to mount the the audit device on.
+Defaults to `file`.
+- `audit_description`: Human friendly description of the Audit device.
+- `file_path`: Path where the log file will be written to.
+- `log_prefix`: A customizable string prefix to write before the actual log line

+## Enable Syslog Audit Device

+The `audit-syslog.yml` playbook enables a Syslog audit device for Vault.

+By default, the playbook assumes the following:

+- The Vault server does not enforce client TLS authentication
+- [Defaults](https://www.vaultproject.io/docs/audit/syslog.html) for the logging device that are not exposed by the variables below are assumed.

+You will then need to configure the following variables:

+- `token`: A Vault token.
+- `address`: Address of the Vault server for the CLI to connect to.
+- `ca_cert` and `ca_cert_copy`: If `ca_cert_copy` is True, then `ca_cert` is a path on the local computer of the certificate of the CA that signed the Vault server TLS certificate.
+Otherwise, `ca_cert` is the path on the remote server of the certificate of the CA that signed the Vault server TLS certificate.
+- `tls_skip_verify`: If set to True, the Vault CLI will not validate the certificate.
+This is not recommended.
+- `audit_path`: Path to mount the the audit device on.
+Defaults to `file`.
+- `audit_description`: Human friendly description of the Audit device.
+- `syslog_facility`: The syslog facility to use.
+- `syslog_tag`: The syslog tag to use.
+- `log_prefix`: A customizable string prefix to write before the actual log line